What We’re Watching

 States require manufacturers to register with appliance standards databases

-• The State Appliance Standards Database (SASD) is an important registration body for commercial food equipment and other manufacturers, with Massachusetts, New Jersey, New York, and Rhode Island requiring registration of commercial dishwashers, fryers, hot food holding cabinets, ovens and steam cookers.
-These states may issue financial penalties for products sold within their borders that don’t meet minimum energy-efficiency levels.
+- The State Appliance Standards Database (SASD) is an important registration body for commercial food equipment and other manufacturers, with Massachusetts, New Jersey, New York and Rhode Island requiring registration of commercial dishwashers, fryers, hot food holding cabinets, ovens and steam cookers.
+These states may issue financial penalties for products sold within their borders that don’t meet minimum energy-efficiency levels and are not registered.

 ENERGY STAR® expands component inspection program